haxiomic/webcore/ROADMAP.md

 - Haxe's MainLoop doesn't appear thread safe X_X
     - Also we should sort _while inserting_
     - We should probably redefine so it wakes the event loop when a new event is added

-- Maybe rename HaxeApp -> HaxeAppView or similar

-- Maybe Switch to dynamic libraries so we can link with system libraries during haxe compile (and not platform compile).
-Or add metadata to add flags to platform projects

 - EventLoop per thread
     - We should use an event loop per thread so async code returns to the same thread for async callbacks and promises.
 For example